eagerbeaver04/Yadro_test_task/README.md

     cd build
     ```

     2.5.
-Build the project:
+Generating build files using CMake:
     ```sh
     cmake ..
     ```

     2.6.
-Make the project:
+Building the project using the generated build files:
     ```sh
     cmake --build .
     ```